University of Wisconsin–Madison

 Kisilowski (2015), “The Middlemen: The Legal Profession, the Rule of Law, and Authoritarian Regimes.”

 Maciej Kisilowski, “The Middlemen: The Legal Profession, the Rule of Law, and Authoritarian Regimes.”
 Law & Social Inquiry, vol. 40, no. 3 (2015): 700–722.
-Summary: Scholars are increasingly interested in exploring ways to strengthen the …
+Summary: Scholars are increasingly interested in exploring ways to strengthen the rule of law in authoritarian states—especially when deeper political reforms are not attainable.
+The article contributes to this discussion by …

 Li (2012), “The ‘Production’ of Corruption in China’s Courts: Judicial Politics and Decision Making in a One-Party State.”